mrichburg/dai5_EDA_case_study/README.md

 * The data consists of metrics related to individual videos uploaded to Youtube.

-* * run df.describe on either json or csv to generate summary stats for dataset.
-Snip pic of dataset summary stats to highlight high level overview.

 ## 	What features (columns) did you have to work with?